-The project aims to widen and improve university teaching for students, create new educational pathways for refugees and build entrepreneurial and language skills among those two groups.
+Widen and improve university teaching for students, create new educational pathways for refugees and build entrepreneurial and language skills.

 Specifically, the consortium aims to: